-Purchasing a new home can be one of the most exciting, yet daunting, life events for many of us.
-In reality, most homeowners find themselves asking important questions after they’ve already become locked into a mortgage.
+Purchasing a new home can be one of the most exciting, yet daunting, life events.
+In reality, most homeowners find themselves asking important questions after they've already become locked into a mortgage.
 However, there are a number of factors that go beyond simply house prices and mortgage rates that any prospective new home owner should consider.

 What is the difference between what I’m paying in rent now vs. a mortgage payment?

 Although a potential mortgage payment can appear to be similar in cost to what you may be paying presently in rent, there are other costs involved with home ownership.
 The monthly costs associated with owning a home include a lot more than your mortgage payments.
 Don’t forget to add other costs to your monthly budget like your home insurance, property tax and regular home maintenance and repair costs.

 How much can I borrow given my financial circumstances?